rw-a/sign-in/README.md

 ## Features
 - Simple front end for users to sign in/out.
 - Store important information about each attendee (e.g. emergency contact details).
+- Supports multiple concurrent sessions.
 - Analytics to provide insight into attendance trends.
-- Works even with multiple concurrent sessions.
+- Spinner to randomly choose a person from a session.

 ## Depreciated Features
 - QR code scanner for quick sign in/out.